-- ♦ You should follow your organisations safeguarding processes before calling the consultation line. - All statutory organisations should provide a way for staff to seek help and advice on individual cases. - All organisations are required to have named/designated safeguarding professionals and you should make sure yourself familiar with their contact details. - Before making a call about an adult, please refer to the Safeguarding Adults Framework https://suffolksp.org.uk/working-with-children-and-adults/adults/safeguarding-adults-framework/
+- You should follow your organisations safeguarding processes before calling the consultation line. - All statutory organisations should provide a way for staff to seek help and advice on individual cases. - All organisations are required to have named/designated safeguarding professionals and you should make sure yourself familiar with their contact details. - ◆ Take advice through your line manager or the person who offers you safeguarding supervision. - Before making a call about an adult, please refer to the Safeguarding Adults Framework https://suffolksp.org.uk/working-with-children-and-adults/adults/safeguarding-adults-framework/